San Diego Child Support Lawyers Fighting for You & Your Children

 If you are struggling to make your child support payments on time due to a change in your employment or life circumstances, it is best to speak to a child support attorney as soon as possible so you can ask the court for a modification or negotiate a payment plan to catch up on child support debt.
 Simply ignoring the problem and hoping it goes away is not a sensible strategy and can result in serious consequences, so it is best not to let your child support debt accrue and take action immediately if you are having problems.

-How Can I Get Help Enforcing a Child Support Order?
+Need Help Enforcing a Child Support Order?

 The Department of Child Support Services (DCSS) is responsible for overseeing the child support services for the state and enforcing or modifying child support orders through their local child support agencies (LCSA) located in every county.
 In order to seek enforcement of child support payments, the parent requesting enforcement must file a petition, which is a written request to the court asking them to hold the non-paying parent in contempt.
 Please note that there is a time limit to file an action against the delinquent parent, as each petition only allows a parent to receive past-due child support payments for the past three years.